leozc/pantsbuild_django_uwsgi/README.md

 ## Observation
 The error happens within Django and observed in Pants 1.4 context while 1.2.1 is just fine (after performing pip install django)

-In high level, in pants 1.2, the context of the local python environment can [leak|https://github.com/pantsbuild/pex/issues/302] into the wheel, yet the latest pants fixed the issue.
+In high level, in pants 1.2, the context of the local python environment can [leak|https://github.com/pantsbuild/pex/issues/302] into the wheel, yet the latest PantsBuild/PEX fixed the issue, and make this repro consistent.

+I can almost certain that the package requirement of django-core is bad.

-Alternatively, if we port the django_core into 3rdparty_src, and source accordingly, it works; Django-core doesn't have a wheel package, which I suspect there is some mis-translation here and there...
+The good local fix: if we port the django_core into 3rdparty_src, and source it accordingly, we solve the problem; Django-core doesn't have a wheel package, which I suspect there is some mis-translation here and there...